fzipi/employee-challenge/README.md

 1. Clone this repository, and its submodules `git clone --recursive https://github.com/fzipi/employee-challenge.git`.
 It will take a while.
 3. Go to `docker` directory.
 Install `docker-compose` if you don't have it.
-   - Execute `docker-compose build` and `docker-compose up`.
+   - Execute `sudo docker-compose build` and `sudo docker-compose up`.
 Go to `http://localhost` for testing the app.
    - End the test with `Ctrl+C`.
 4. Go to `vagrant` directory.
 Install `vagrant` if you don't have it.
    - Install required playbooks: `ansible-galaxy install -r requirements.yml --roles-path ./roles`